gxc-challenge-winter21/the-green-mile/docs/README.md

 Trail obstacles on your trip to the mountains?
 > Just pack the bike on your back and keep exploring.
 No need to stop for any occurrence.

-Thanks to our Plan-A-Trip-algorithm, you can create your own tour or a choose from a pre-designed tour.
+Thanks to our Plan-A-Trip-algorithm, you can create your own tours or a choose from a pre-designed tours.
 Doing so, you can meet and connect to other travelers, tourers and trippers.
-Maybe you can undergo a joint journey all together!
+Maybe you want to undergo a joint journey all together and compete in a challenge against each other!

 _Fold A Bike_ wants to offer you the most comfortable and unruffled way to enjoy your experience.